 Navigating this data-dense landscape calls for tools that can efficiently sift through the data, providing clear and actionable insights while also ensuring a high return on investment.
 Such tools should be able to drive key performance indicators like occupancy rates leading to overall improved performance.

-In anticipation of the future of benchmarking, OTA Insight has introduced free beta testing of its new tool, Benchmark Insight.
+In anticipation of the future of benchmarking, Lighthouse has introduced Benchmark Insight, the latest addition to our commercial platform.